Covered Put

 Otherwise, if the stock doesn't close below $10 at option expiration, the stock won't be sold to you.
 You must then buy stock on the open market to cover your short.
 As long as it's below $10.75, you profit.

-Out-of-the-Money Covered Put Options
+Out-of-the-Money Covered Puts

 Otherwise, if the stock doesn't close below $5 at option expiration, the stock won't be sold to you.
 You must then buy stock on the open market to cover your short.
 As long as it's below $5.75, you profit.